 The holiday season is upon us, bringing with it calendars chock-full of family gatherings, parties and shopping excursions.
 It’s a rush to fit everything in, but something important can get lost in the process: maintaining kids’ healthy sleep habits during the holidays.

 When a busy holiday schedule means late nights and missed bedtimes, the change in schedule can wreak havoc on a child’s mood.

-“It’s pretty common,” says Dr. Angela Tzelepis, senior director of The Children’s Center’s Behavioral Sleep Clinic.
-“Anything that affects the routine, in particular at Christmastime, can impact sleep, can impact kids and families.”
+“It’s pretty common,” says Dr. Angela Tzelepis, senior director of The Children’s Center’s Behavioral Sleep Clinic in Detroit.
+“Anything that affects the routine, in particular at Christmastime, can impact sleep – can impact kids and families.”